 'Journalists, raise your hands!'
 They do.
 'Journalists, find a developer and explain them what do you have in mind that could be done with code, and let's see if it's doable or not!'

-And then a girl approached Francesca and me.
+And then a woman approached Francesca and me.
 She looked strangely familiar but I couldn't really tell why.
 We sat in a table, took the laptops out of their sleeves and set out to try and find if the data we needed was available.
 But the wireless didn't quite work.
 So we chatted about something fascinating and kind of related to the topic: Volcanoes!
-It really helped that she had a degree in Geology so she could really offer interesting insight about how volcanoes work.
+It really helped that she had a degree in Geology so she could really offer interesting insights about how volcanoes work.
 Also, amazing as it sounds, she could pronounce Eyjafjallajökull in one go without hesitation!

 We ate some more pizza, and then the wireless started working.
-So we checked and saw that the data wasn't available -- but we agreed she would contact the organisation and ask them for it.
+So we checked and saw that the data wasn't available—but we agreed she would contact the organisation and ask them for it.
 Maybe they already have it but it's not publicly advertised.

 Then it's when the real coding part began; she said she would love to learn programming, but didn't know where to start, or the guides she had tried were boring.
 I immediately proposed Processing; I know there's Hackety Hack by _why, which is ruby based, but I don't have any experience with it, so I went for the safer option.